-Owners of certain original works and other copyright subject matter (such as artistic works, sound recordings and computer programs) have various rights under the Copyright Act 1968 (Cth) (Copyright Act).
+Copyright is regulated under the Copyright Act 1968 (Cth) (Copyright Act).
+The Copyright Act protects copyright in literary, dramatic, musical and artistic works and subject matter other than works, such as cinematograph films and sound records.
 There is no statutory system of registration of copyright in Australia.
-The owner of a copyright which has been infringed can bring an action to seek an injunction and obtain damages or an account of profits.
+Copyright automatically arises when the work or other subject matter is created, provided certain threshold criteria are met (for example, material form, originality etc).
+The owner of a copyright work which has been infringed can bring an action to seek an injunction and obtain damages or an account of profits and a wide range of other remedies.

-Australia is a party to the Trade-Related Aspects of Intellectual Property Agreement and the Berne and Universal Copyright Conventions and, as a result, works and other copyright subject matter created by the citizens of member countries or first published in the relevant member country are entitled to the same protection in Australia as if they had been created and first published in Australia.
+Australia is a party to various international treaties dealing with copyright, including the Trade-Related Aspects of Intellectual Property Rights Agreement (TRIPS), the Berne Convention, the Rome Convention and the Universal Copyright Convention and, as a result, works and other copyright subject matter created by the citizens of member countries or first published in the relevant member country are entitled to the same protection in Australia as if they had been created and first published in Australia.
 Australia has also acceded to the World Intellectual Property Organisation (WIPO) Copyright Treaty and the WIPO Performances and Phonograms Treaty.

-The term of copyright was extended as a result of amendments to the Copyright Act to give effect to the US-Australia Free Trade Agreement.
-Copyright now generally lasts for 70 years following the death of the author, but the exact term of copyright protection differs depending on the type of work or other subject matter that is being protected.
+Copyright generally lasts for 70 years following the death of the author, but the exact term of copyright protection differs depending on the type of work or other subject matter that is being protected and, in some instances, the publication date.

 Moral rights held by individuals in relation to literary, dramatic, musical or artistic works and cinematographic films are given protection in Australia.
 These rights include the right of attribution of authorship, the right not to have authorship of a work falsely attributed and the right of integrity in a work.
 Moral rights continue in force until copyright ceases to subsist in the work, with the exception of the right of integrity in a cinematographic film which ceases on the death of the author.
+Performers' moral rights in relation to performances (corresponding to the moral rights of authors noted above) are also provided for in the Copyright Act.
 Remedies for infringement of moral rights include an injunction, damages, a declaration that a moral right has been infringed and other orders.